Skip to main content Skip to navigation

 aberim at wsu dot edu

-Anna’s work focuses on flavonoid metabolism, particularly in the mint family, and application of metabolomics and lipidomics in plant biochemistry.
-She also currently is a participant in the CLCC Project, where she is developing methods to analyze the primary metabolome and lipidome of individual insects, such as infected psyllids that are carrying CLas, the causative agent of Citrus Greening Disease.
-In recent years she has also overseen management of our metabolomics instrumentation.
+Anna manages the Tissue Imaging, Metabolomics and Proteomics Laboratory.
+Her personal research work focuses on flavonoid metabolism, particularly in the mint family, and application of metabolomics and lipidomics in plant biochemistry.
+She develops methods methods to analyze the metabolome and lipidome of various biological samples, such as infected psyllids that are carrying CLas, the causative agent of Citrus Greening Disease, or human samples related to cannabis research.
+She oversees management of our metabolomics instrumentation.

 Post-doctoral Fellows